 - Create a better incentive structure for them, because you’d be able to compare the distance they traveled, the meetings they attended, against the actual deals they closed.

 Therefore, if you have a field sales set-up, your sales lead management software should be able to handle and sync the data across devices.

 Q5.
 Do I have a multi-center organization?

-For a multi-center organization you would need a lead distribution feature in your lead management software.
+For a multi-center organization you would need a lead distribution feature in your cloud-based lead management software.
 It makes it easier for the leads to travel without manual intervention.

 Again, if you work with a multi-center, setup, it becomes very important to manage certain things, to avoid manual errors, and increase efficiency.
 Your system should be able to:

 - Distribute leads automatically using location and other lead attributes to directly distribute leads to particular centers and salespeople.
 This avoids manual errors, makes the prospect experience better (because sometimes, communicating in local language might be needed), and reduces manual intervention, making the lead assignment instant, thereby reducing the response time.